Disaster for you as an employee.

-If a claim is disallowed the employee may make a claim to the Employment Appeals Tribunal.
+If a claim is disallowed the employee may make a claim to the Workplace Relations Commission.
 This appeal is supposed to be made within 6 weeks of the decision although the EAT can extend this at its discretion.

 A payment made to an employee under the Insolvency Payments Scheme does not prevent an employee from making a claim to the Redundancy Payments Scheme.